 PyCharm supports Jupyter Notebook, recognizes

 *.ipynb files, and allows you to edit them.

 <file name>.ipynb shows document cells including code, text, equations etc.

 Notebook support includes:

-- Support for local and remote interpreters.
+- Support for local and (in the Professional edition) remote interpreters.
 See section IPython/Jupyter Notebook Support for details.